pi2chen/echoes-and-editions-backend/README.md

-# paper-trail-backend
+# Paper Trail Backend
-Backend repository for Paper Trail
+### This repository serves the backend for the Paper Trail magazine subscription project.
+### Authors: Ryan Chen and Jacob Cohen